ZeroTapLabs/ZeroDash/README.md

 ---

 If you are building security systems that require clarity, extensibility, and real-time insight, Zero//Dash is designed to be the control surface that ties it all together.

+---

+Note about Zero//Stack's SDK and it's TEL usability:

+Zero//Stack introduces the first modular observability SDK to treat the Transactional Exhaust Layer as a primary data surface.
+Through its Sub_Zero modules, the system:

+• Captures exhaust from calldata, memory, and execution remnants
+• Fingerprints actors based on residual signature patterns
+• Builds an indexed exhaust map for contracts, wallets, and protocol layers
+• Feeds this data into real-time scoring, anomaly detection, and fraud alerting systems The result: a forensic dimension previously discarded—now harvested for signal.

+---